Leody Taveras Preview, Player Props: Rangers vs. Mariners

 Leody Taveras At The Plate

-- Among qualified batters, he ranks 46th in batting average, while his on-base percentage ranks 101st and he is 87th in slugging.
+- Among qualifying batters in MLB, his batting average ranks 43rd, his on-base percentage ranks 100th, and he is 80th in the league in slugging.

-- In 8.6% of his games this year, he has hit a home run, and 2.4% of his trips to the dish.
+- He has homered in 9.3% of his games this season, and 2.6% of his trips to the plate.

-- In 30.2% of his games this year, Taveras has picked up at least one RBI.
-In 15 of those games (10.8%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in seven contests.
+- Taveras has had at least one RBI in 30.7% of his games this year (43 of 140), with more than one RBI 15 times (10.7%).
+He has also been responsible for three or more of his team's runs in seven contests.

+- He has scored in 52 of 140 games this season, and more than once 14 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.